-Research and Development (R & D) tax refund
+R&D tax refund

-The Company measures the research and development grant income and receivable by considering the time spent by employees on eligible research and development activities and research and development costs incurred to external service providers.
-The research and development tax refund receivable is recognized as the Company believes that it probable that the amount will be recovered in full through a future claim.
-No research and development tax refund income is recognized in current and comparative period.
+The Company measures the R&D grant income and receivable by considering the time spent by employees on eligible R&D activities and R&D costs incurred to external service providers.
+The R&D tax refund receivable is recognized as an income as the Company believes that it probable that the amount will be recovered in full through a future claim.
+A total of \$146,392 R&D tax refund income is recognized in the other income during the current period.